 Another constraint faced by researchers when estimating productivity at the firm level is that it may not be possible to observe the output quantity of each of the goods produced.
-Thus, productivity measures are generally revenue based, and since more efficient firms tend to charge lower prices, this leads to a bias in productivity measures.
-Garcia-Marin and Voigtlander (2019) develop a method to separate technical efficiency from markups and find that marginal costs decline by about 20% for new exporters in Chile, Colombia, and Mexico.
+Thus, productivity measures are generally revenue-based, and since more efficient firms tend to charge lower prices, this leads to a bias in productivity measures.
+Garcia-Marin and Voigtlander (2019) developed a method to separate technical efficiency from markups and found that marginal costs decline by about 20% for new exporters in Chile, Colombia, and Mexico.
 Atkin et al. (2019) argue that traditional revenue-based measures may perform better in environments where more productive firms manufacture more complex products.

 Atkin et al. (2017) provide the most direct evidence on learning by exporting.
 They randomly provide opportunities to export to Egyptian rug manufacturers.
 By focusing on a narrow industry, they are able to measure productivity more convincingly.
 Several years after the initial opportunity, treated firms have higher quality-adjusted productivity.
 Making rugs with identical specifications and materials on the exact same equipment, treated firms produce higher quality rugs but do not take any longer to manufacture them.
-The authors document productivity improvements that come, at least in part, from knowledge flows between foreign buyers, local intermediaries, and the producers.
+The authors document productivity improvements that come, at least in part, from knowledge flows between foreign buyers, local intermediaries, and producers.
+While there is growing evidence that there is learning from exporting, there is currently limited evidence on whether this learning is external to the firm-that is, not the result of a firm's investment in its own productive capacity or of payments or price reductions made in exchange for the training offered by a buyer.
+This is in line with earlier work which finds that self-selection of efficient firms into the export market primarily drives the difference in exporting firms' productivity (Clerides et al., 1998).